Instagram at Its Peak as The King of Social EngagementEric Merlin

 Facts You Need to Know

-Experts say that Instagram is the king of social engagement due to the high percentage of the people using it.
+Experts say that Instagram is the king of social engagement due to the high percentage of people using it.
 The degree of participation in many communities and different societies is above others.
 However, in the year 2017, top brands’ engagement rates fell dramatically.

 As a result, experts conducted various studies.
 There were evaluations in more than 3 million user interactions with more than 2,500 brand posts on seven social networks.
 The purpose is to find out the market trend and why this social networking site loses its stronghold in different brand engagements.